 While everyone and their mother knows Italy, keeping in mind our beautiful Country for romantic getaways, foodie trips or cultural vacations, there’s one region that isn’t given the credit it deserves.
 At least abroad.
-Sicily is in fact well known in Italy, not only because of the delicious food (some of the best traditional recipes in Italy), but also because of its beauty.
+Sicily is in fact well known for us Italian looking to plan our vacations in Italy, not only because of the delicious food (some of the best traditional recipes in Italy), but also because of its beauty.
 Let us show you the best beaches in Sicily, to prove you that this region has definitely a lot to offer.
 White sand, black sand, rocks or a wild nature reserve: there’s something for every kind of traveler!

 Isola bella, Taormina

 Isola Bella is located at about 7 km from Taormina, not too far from Messina.
 When I was younger I used to spend almost every summer in this area with my family.
 We were lodging either in Milazzo or Messina and every day or so we went to a different beach (now you know why I love road trips: we’ve been at it since when I was a kid!).
 The whole area is absolutely beautiful, so forgive me if I’ll often mention it, I guess I’m a little biased, but it’s not my fault if many of the best beaches in Sicily are located here!

 Download the FREE Italian Travel Phrasebook here!
 It includes the correct Italian pronunciation and lots of useful sentences that you’ll be able to use on your trip to Italy!

 The tiny island named Isola Bella (translated from Italian it’s: “Beautiful island“) is attached to Sicily by a white stripe of sand.
 With the low tide, walking on the white, powdery sand, you will easily be able to reach the island, which is a big rock green with vegetation.
 Even with the high tide, you will still be able to reach Isola Bella by swimming there.